sameersbn/docker-gitlab/README.md

 To illustrate linking with a redis container, we will use the [redis](https://github.com/docker-library/redis) image.
 Please refer the [README](https://github.com/docker-library/docs/blob/master/redis/README.md) for details.

-First, lets pull the redis image from the docker index.
+First, let's pull the redis image from the docker index.

 ```bash
 docker pull redis:6.2